Source: Amnesty International

-An exhaustive resource for understanding and teaching economic, social, and cultural rights.
+An exhaustive resource for understanding economic, social, and cultural rights.

 Grade Level: high school – adult

 Subject Area: social studies, economics, and development studies

 Human Development Reports (HDRs) have been released most years since 1990 and have explored different themes through the human development approach.
 They have had an extensive influence on development debate worldwide and have inspired national and regional analyses which, by their nature, usually address issues that are more country – or regionally – specific.
 A library of reports is available here.

 UN Fact sheet 33: FAQs on Economic, Social and Cultural Rights

 Source: Office of the High Commissioner for Human Rights